 This is the main page for a series of virtual runs we hope to develop, with some connection to Acadia National Park or national parks in general, a medal to mark the completion of a race, and a charitable giving element.

 The first-ever virtual run we’ve hosted is the Acadia Centennial Trek, to celebrate the park’s 100th anniversary in 2016, as described below.
-Here are links to blog posts and registration pages for other virtual runs as we develop them:
+Here are links to blog posts and registration pages for other virtual runs as we develop them.